 - Pages 7.2

-Check 3: Re-create Bluetooth plist file on Mac
+Check 3: Re-create the Bluetooth plist file on Mac

 Find Bluetooth file under preference folder on Mac.